Pass Through Fees and Everything You Need to Know About Them

 For example, authorization fees are a foundational cost.
 An authorization fee is incurred every time a card is swiped.
 It represents the cost of communication and data transfer between your business’s bank (the acquiring bank) and the bank that issued the card used.

-Pass thru fees are not an example of a single, standalone charge.
-Instead, these fees represent the total costs "passed through" to your business.
+Pass through fees are not an example of a single, standalone charge.
+Instead, these fees represent the total costs “passed through” to your business.
 These are the costs of payment processing for which your business is responsible, based on your contracts and agreements with providers.

 That includes fees charged by the bank that issued the card used in a given transaction.
 Interchange fees charged by issuing banks are just one example.
 There are also assessments, the cost charged by card networks, and many others to keep in mind.